 Most yarns spring back when you pull them.
 Think of when you put a sweater on.
 The garment stretches over your shoulders but bounces back to hug your body.

 Over-blocking makes the yarn lose it’s bounce.
 This causes too much drape and flattens out textured stitches like cables.
-Remember to go gently and carefully.
+Go gently and carefully.

 Material & Equipment